Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 But they all wear wigs.

-But they all wear share wigs.
+But they all wear shere wigs.

 It's very confusing.

-So according to wikipedia.org, that was all about to change.
+So, according to Wikipedia.org, that was all about to change.

-That year, public attention increased with respect to same-sex marriage
+That year, public attention increased with respect to same-sex marriage due to court decisions

-legalising same-sex marriage.
+in Massachusetts and Canada legalising same-sex marriage.

 Two Australian same-sex couples married in Canada in 2004